fetchai/docs-archived/docs/index.md

 4. <a href="smart-contracts/smart-contract-intro">Smart Contracts</a> <br/>

 	Smart contracts written in `etch` run with the Python Ledger API.
 This section has everything you need to know about running smart contracts on the Fetch.AI ledger.

+5. <a href="tutorials/submitting_contract/">Tutorials</a> <br/>

+	Here you will find a growing list of tutorials on building smart contracts.
+Feel free to submit your own tutorial.